 If you do this you will end up with a sickly plant with faded leaf color, lackluster blooms (if it has any at all) and limp drooping foliage that leads to a plant that won’t stay upright (see this article).

 The only time you will want to cut amaryllis leaves is if you are trying to get the plant to rebloom.
 It is not really in the best interest of the plant to cut it if you want it to remain healthy and vibrant for decades, as I have already covered above.

 Amaryllis owners are often tempted to cut the leaves of their plant when they start to turn yellow but you should not do this.

 When amaryllis leaves turn yellow the bulb is preparing to go dormant for a few months so it can rest and gather resources for its next growth cycle.

 If you cut the leaves at this stage you will prevent the bulb from resting, and as I have already outlined earlier this will lead to a plant with sickly leaves and no flowers.

 How to cut amaryllis leaves

 If you are set on forcing your amaryllis to rebloom (I strongly advise you not to do this too often) then there is a set way to cut the leaves.

-Amaryllis can last decades when they are cared for properly and, as an easy-care plant, this just means maintaining its watering routine and giving it plenty of sunlight without messing with its natural growth and rest cycle.
+Amaryllis can last decades when they are cared for properly.
+This is an easy-care plant, so you only need to maintain its watering routine and give it plenty of sunlight without messing with its natural growth and rest cycle.